rakibuljoy/wazuh-sms-alert-integration/README.md

 Bash
 nano /var/ossec/etc/ossec.conf
 Add the following block inside the <ossec_config> section:
+open "ossec.conf" file and copy the XML code and paste your ossec.conf file.
 name: The name of the executable script (must start with custom-).

 level: The minimum alert level that triggers this integration (e.g., 10 for high-security events).